sheadawson/silverstripe-blocks/README.md

 The Blocks modules aims to provide developers with a flexible foundation for defining reusable blocks of content or widgets that can be managed in the CMS.

+## Notice

+This module is no longer maintained.
+If you would like to adopt it and give it a good home please submit your interest and I will be happy to discuss.

 ## Features

 * Blocks are Versioned